alshedivat/al-folio/_pages/teaching.md

 ---

-*The content of this page is in Spanish because my classes are taught in this language.
-Said that, if you are an international student, don't hesitate to contact me.*
+*The content of this page is in Spanish because my classes are taught in this language, but if you are an international student please contact me.*

 ## horario de tutorías

-Semestre de Otoño 2017:
+Semestre de Primavera 2017/2018:
-* Por definir
+* Lunes, de 11:00 a 13:00 horas
+* Miércoles, de 9:30 a 11:30 horas
+* Jueves, de 15:00 a 17:00 horas

 Puedes enviarme un correo para quedar fuera de este horario.